mjmcnelis/iS3D2/README.md

 ## Freezeout surface

-The freezeout surface file in `input/surface.dat` must have one of the following formats to be read in correctly:
+The freezeout surface file `input/surface.dat` must have one of the following formats to be read in correctly:

     1 = VAH or CPU VH
     5 = CPU VH (w/ thermal vorticity)